 You can actually simmer thick foods like chilies, stews, and cream sauce for an hour or more since they don’t have enough water.
 But steer clear of boiling water-based dishes such as soups or water alone in that heat for that long in a cast iron pan.

 When you have water at a continuously boiling temperature inside seasoned cast iron, the boiling action releases the seasoning.
 There could be patches of seasoning or an uneven layer of seasoning left on your cast iron.

 Boiling water in cast iron once in a while is ok as long as you are properly taking care of your cast iron and building seasoning with each use.

 How to use Cast iron for desserts?

-Fruit desserts, cakes, brownies, and frosting, cobblers, scones, and pies are just some of the delicious baked goods you can make in your cast-iron cookware.
+Fruit desserts, cakes, brownies, and frosting, cobblers, scones, and pies are just some of the delicious baked goods you can make with your cast-iron cookware.
 There’s something for everyone!
 For instance, you can enjoy a pie for breakfast, have incredible cobblers for lunch, or devour a chocolate-flavored dessert at dinner.

 Here are some desserts you can make in your cast iron.
 Just make sure your cast iron doesn’t have any lingering food smells.

 What to do Next?

 So now you know what not to cook in cast iron?
 But If you messed up your cast iron skillet and it gets really dirty I have cleaning instructions available as well as step-by-step guidance on how to re-season your skillet.
 Cast iron is tough and can withstand the occasional mistake.

 While Onions are not bad for Cast Iron Skillet, the porous cast iron can absorb the aroma of the food cooked in it.